mmc102/yeti_edit_extension/Extension/README.md

-# REPLACEME
+# Yeti Edit

 ## Building and running locally

-Build scripts are tested on **Mac**.
-These will probably work on Linux and Windows Subsystem for Linux, but I have not tested them.
+- load in extension (unpacked, just use this directory) at chrome://extensions/
 - Make sure you have Node.js 19.7.0 or later installed
 - Open the folder containing this README
 - Run `npm install`
-- Run `npm run build`
+- Run `npm run watch` or `npm run build`

 Continue the process with the steps listed below.